Campervans Vs Tents: Which Is Better?

 Privacy and Security in a Tent

 When in a tent, it can feel daunting at times as you are very exposed to the outdoor environment.
 This fear is compounded when protection seems limited, or restricted, to a couple of zipped access points.
-However, most official campsites are managed with honour policy, meaning campers will look out for, and respect, one another.
+However, most official campsites are managed with honour policy, meaning campers will look out for, and respect one another.

 After a few overnight stays on a campsite, you’ll quickly realise how safe and reassuring a tent can be.

-Privacy and Security in a Camper
+Privacy and Security in a Campervan

 The main difference of a campervan when compared with a tent is the ability to securely lock doors and fasten curtains over windows.
-This makes them a popular choice for single campers, as well as young families.
-They tend to be more secure by design, which makes them the first consideration for some people.
+This makes them a popular choice for solo campers, as well as young families.
+They tend to be more secure by design, which often makes them the first consideration for some people.

 In comparison, a brand-new top spec tent, such as the Vango Oakmere TC 600XL, which is a six-man polycotton tent, has a cost of £840.